KERTLES/Yelp-For-Movies/README.md

 4. RUN the command: *docker volume create yovies-data*
 5. RUN the command: *docker compose build*
 6. RUN the command: *docker compose up*
-7. Open Docker Desktop, all of your containers should be up and running
+7. Open Docker Desktop, all of your containers should be up and running.
+8. Select the 'yelp-for-movies-react-1' and select the icon to open in your browser.
+9. Please enable cookies on the website.

 ### Navigating Yoovies
 __1. In the navigation bar, select User, then Signup for an account.__<br></br>